 If your tuition fees are being paid by a company, a government department, an educational institution or an employer, please complete the sponsor information form.

-Please note the University does not recognise bank loans, family members or friends as sponsors, and in such cases we will consider you as self-funded and you will be responsible for the payment of your tuition fees when you register.
+Note: we do not recognise bank loans, family members, or friends as sponsors.
+In such cases, we will consider you self-funded and you will be responsible for the payment of your fees when you register.

 Complete the sponsor form